beauterre/MG-asvg/README.md

 # MG-asvg
-Animated SVG timelines on any page.
+Animated SVG timelines on any page with the Making Games - Animated SVG player.
+(MG-ASVG.js)

 ## MG-asvg-player
-MGASVG.js is the script you have to include to play these kind of animations, anywhere on the page.
+MG-ASVG.js is the script you have to include to play these kind of animations, anywhere on the page.
 You can find it in the folder "js"

 ## placing an ASVG on the HTML page